python/cpython/Doc/library/asyncio-task.rst

 .. coroutinefunction:: timeout_at(when)

-   Similar to :ref:`asyncio.timeout`, except *when* is the absolute time to stop waiting, or ``None``.
+   Similar to :func:`asyncio.timeout`, except *when* is the absolute time to stop waiting, or ``None``.

    Example::